Jordan Bohannon: College career

 After leading Iowa in assists and three-pointers in 2020–21, and also averaging 10.6 points per game, he announced that he would return for a rare sixth season of eligibility in 2021–22.
 Because of disruptions to college sports caused by COVID-19, the NCAA ruled that the 2020–21 season would not be counted against the eligibility of any student-athlete in an NCAA winter sport, including basketball.

 During the early hours of May 23, 2021, Bohannon was assaulted in a bar by another patron not far from the Iowa campus in Iowa City, suffering what was described as a serious head injury.
 He was expected to recover in time for the 2021–22 season, and returned for the start of the Hawkeyes' season.

 On November 18, 2021, Bohannon set the Big Ten record for career three-point field goals when he hit his 375th in a game against Alabama State.
 Bohannon passed Ohio State's Jon Diebler.
-On March 12, 2022, he scored 12 points and hit the game-winning three-pointer in an 80-77 win against Indiana in the Big Ten tournament.
+On March 12, 2022, he scored 12 points and hit the game-winning three-pointer in an 80–77 win against Indiana in the Big Ten tournament.
 Bohannon was named Honorable Mention All-Big Ten.

 Professional career

-Iowa Wolves (2022–present)
+Iowa Wolves (2022–2023)

-Bohannon went undrafted in the 2022 NBA Draft.
+Bohannon went undrafted in the 2022 NBA draft.
 On November 2, 2022, Bohannon was named to the opening night roster for the Iowa Wolves.